truong-bui/truong-bui.github.io/index.markdown

 Besides game programming, I also have experience in level design, character design(modeling, texturing, or rigging).

 Furthermore, I have extensive indie game dev experience.
-Having worked on several game genres like FPS, RPG, TPS, platformers, and successfully released many games on both PC and Mobile platforms, which gain me the ability to work on many areas in a game project.
+Having worked on several game genres like FPS, RPG, TPS, platformers, and successfully released many games on both PC and Mobile platforms, which gained me the ability to work on many areas in a game project.

 <h1> Experience </h1>
 ---